MicrosoftDocs/sql-docs/docs/advanced-analytics/r/how-to-create-mdx-queries-using-olapr.md

          If your query is relatively simple, you can use the functions `columns`, `rows`, etc. to build your query.
 However, you can also use the `axis()` function with a non-zero index value to build an MDX query with many qualifiers, or to add extra dimensions as qualifiers.

-5. Pass the handle and completed MDX query into the functions `executeMD` or `execute2D`, depending on the shape of the results.
+5. Pass the handle, and the completed MDX query, into one of the following functions, depending on the shape of the results:

   + `executeMD` Returns a multi-dimensional array
   + `execute2D` Returns a two-dimensional (tabular) data frame